A Appropriate Probability Model for the Bell Experiment: Introduction

-The Bell contradiction led many to question the two assumptions made in the proof for Inequality \ref{eq:CHSH-intro}, see a.i. \cite{Nielsen:2000}: \begin{enumerate} \item The underlying physical properties for observations $X_0$, $X_1$, $Y_0$, $Y_1$ exist independently of being observed or measured.
-This assumption is known as {\em realism} or as {\em counterfactual definiteness}. \item The setting of detector A does not impact the outcome Y on the other detector and vice versa.
-This assumption is known as {\em (statistical) locality}. \end{enumerate} The details of these assumptions are still being widely debated among physicists, probability theorists, and philosophers\footnote{ To date, \cite{Bell:1964} has been cited over 16 thousand times.}, see for example \cite{Gill:2014, Brunner:2014, Hall:2016, Kupczynski:2020}.
+The Bell contradiction led many to question the two assumptions made in the proof for Inequality (\ref{eq:CHSH-intro}), see~\cite{Nielsen:2000}: \begin{enumerate} \item The underlying physical properties for observations $X_0$, $X_1$, $Y_0$, $Y_1$ exist independently of being observed or measured.
+This assumption is known as {\em {realism}} or as {\em {counterfactual definiteness}}. \item The setting of detector A does not impact the outcome Y on the other detector and vice~versa.
+This assumption is known as {\em {(statistical) locality}}, see Section \ref{subsec:statistical_locality}. \end{enumerate}

+{The} details of these assumptions are still being widely debated among physicists, probability theorists, and~philosophers, see for example~\cite{Gill:2014, Brunner:2014, Hall:2015}. {To date,} Ref.~{\cite{Bell:1964}} {has been cited over 16 thousand times.}

-In this paper we offer a different and fresh perspective to the Bell contradiction.
+In this paper we offer a different and fresh perspective on the Bell contradiction.
 Rather than questioning the underlying assumptions, we question the underlying probability model itself.
-A probability model comprises an {\em outcome space}, an {\em event space} and a {\em probability measure}.
-These notions will be reviewed in some detail in Section \ref{sec:preliminaries}.
-Interestingly and significantly, an appropriate outcome space for the Bell experiment is generally left implicit.
-The few exceptions include \cite{Henson:2014, Chaves:2017, Gill:2022}, where the experiment is modelled as a Bayesian network.
+A probability model comprises an {\em {outcome space}}, an~{\em {event space}} and a {\em {probability measure}}.
+These notions will be reviewed in some detail in Section~\ref{basics}.
+Interestingly and significantly, a~suitable outcome space for the Bell experiment is generally left implicit.
+The few exceptions include~\cite{Hensen:2015, Chaves:2017, Gill:2021}, where the experiment is modeled as a Bayesian network.
 However, these Bayesian-network models are inherently factorizable with conditional probabilities, and therefore disagree with quantum mechanics.
-In Section \ref{sec:bell-contradiction} we review another, plausible outcome space and argue against it.
-Next, in Section \ref{sec:probability-space}, we present an appropriate probability space for the Bell experiment, including a probability measure, and calculate the expected values of the observables in the Bell inequality.
-In this model there is no Bell contradiction.
+In Section~\ref{sec:quantum}, we derive the quantum mechanical description of the Bell experiment.
+In Section~\ref{wrong model} we review the model with four observables that seems to have been used implicitly by other researchers and that leads to the Bell paradox.
+Bell~\cite{Bell:1964} derived his inequality in a similar way.
+Next, in~Section~\ref{suitable model}, we present a suitable probability space for the Bell experiment, including a probability measure, derived by quantum mechanics in the former section, and calculate the expected values of the observables in the Bell inequality.
+In this model there is no Bell~contradiction.